Tell me how you are and I will tell you how you cry

 Authoritarian

-When parents focus on being excessively warm with the desire to put the child at the center, but, on the other hand, without setting limits or supervising.
+When parents focus on being excessively warm with the will to put the child at the center, but, on the other hand, without setting limits or supervising.
 According to Vázquez, it is a style that can foster feelings of belonging and better self-esteem and, therefore, emotional well-being.
 But it also has its downside: the lack of limits and supervision causes insecurity, little containment of children, and does not offer experiences where minors can learn to tolerate frustration.

 Negligent